 A trust is a legal mechanism that establishes how and when your assets will be distributed upon your death.
 Trusts can help you reduce your estate and gift taxes and distribute assets without the cost, delay and publicity of probate court which administers wills.
 Estate Planning is an important part of this process.

-When someone dies, with a will or a trust, the antiques and personal property frequently need to [Mexican Silver Tea and Coffer Service] be valued by an ethical and competent appraiser to determine fair market value.
+When someone dies, with a will or a trust, the antiques and personal property frequently need to be valued by an ethical and competent appraiser to determine fair market value.
 Novotny will document and value your antiques and personal property as required and appropriate.
-The formal report must meet the probate court’s requirements and the needs of intended users.
+The report type and content must meet the probate court’s requirements and the needs of intended users.

-Assets held in joint tenancy may not be subject to probate or trust administration, but they may still have to be valued for estate tax purposes or to establish a basis for later IRS tax purposes (a step up).
+Assets held in joint tenancy may not be subject to probate or trust administration, but they may still have to be valued for estate tax purposes or to establish a basis for later IRS tax purposes (a step up) and for equitable distribution among heirs.
 The IRS can require an itemized list and valuation of person property.

 Estate planning can include establishing your trust, will, living will, health-care-proxy and assignment of power of attorney.
 Should you die without a trust or will the state will distribute your assets based on arbitrary formula that may not be congruent with your intentions.
 Family conflict could occur and increased legal or administrative costs accrue.